BACK TO GUIDES

 What a timestamp can help you prove

-What else you should keep alongside it
+What else you should keep with it

 • The original working file or export.